airframesio/specs/README.md

-# specs
+# Specifications for Airframes Features
-Specifications for Large, Impactful, or Interesting Features
+Specifications for Large, Impactful, or Interesting Airframes Features